suhaibbinyounis/llm-web-agent/README.md

 ## 🤝 Contributing

-Contributions are welcome!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Contributions welcome!
+See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.

 ---

 <p align="center">
-  <sub>Built with ❤️ as part of ongoing research in AI-driven web automation</sub>
+  <sub>Built with ❤️ for the future of AI-driven web automation</sub>
 </p>